 We like to think that women and men are equal in today’s modern society.
 There are plenty of women who have broken barriers and stereotypes in order to achieve great things.
 However, there are still systems in place that perpetuate inequality between the sexes.
 Whether we are talking about unequal pay, sexual harassment, pregnancy discrimination, or projecting traditional values, it is clear that these issues still exist.
 Here, I will discuss gender discrimination as well as what you can do to get justice for them.

-Sexual harassment can occur in a wide variety of settings, and it can also happen to anyone – including men.
+Sexual harassment can occur in a wide variety of settings, and it can happen to anyone – including men.
 Still, the overwhelming majority of sexual harassment cases report women as victims.
 Sexual harassment can range from seemingly small issues, such as inappropriate comments, to large issues, such as rape.
 Sexual harassment is defined as any type of unwanted sexual attention from one person to another.
 This might include, but is not limited to:

 - Inappropriate sexual comments.